petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-and-configuring-warehouses.md

    **Longitude:** -93.5477618

-1. In the *Address* card, enter the following information:
+1. In the *Address* card, enter this:

    **Street 1:** Wolf Pack Path